 Cold revolves around three central themes.

-First, Susan’s own writings showed she had become trapped in an abusive marriage.
-She recognized this and reached out to family and friends, yet was not able to escape.
+First, Susan’s own writings showed she realized she was trapped in an abusive marriage.
+She reached out to family and friends, yet she could not escape.
 Understanding why might allow other women to navigate and avoid their own dangerous situations.

-Second, the totality of the evidence, most all of it circumstantial, suggested Josh was responsible.
-The police records prove their investigation was comprehensive.
+Second, the totality of the evidence, most all of it circumstantial, pointed to Josh’s guilt.
+The police investigation was comprehensive, a fact backed up by police records.
 There were, however, missed opportunities that could have changed the outcome.

-Third, the records revealed Josh was groomed as a child and influenced as an adult to act in a controlling, abusive manner to his spouse.
-The source of this direction was his own father, Steven Powell.
+Third, the records revealed Josh’s father, Steven Powell, groomed him as a child and influenced him as an adult to act in a controlling, abusive manner to his spouse.
 Josh and his dad shared a complicated relationship, part of a multigenerational pattern of manipulation.